-I get that people are set in their ways and going back home means you have to change your routine and habits.
+I get that people are set in their ways and going back to stay at home with family means you have to change your routine and habits.

 Which is a big ask when mental health is already tossed out of the window because of all that's happening in the world.

-However, as a person who has been living alone for almost 2 months now, I can assure that you're are in a better position living with your family.
+However, as a person who has been living alone in the first lockdown, as well as in the current climate, I can assure that you're are in a better position living with your family.